-As stated in the lighting instructions the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and there are no naked lights nearby.
+As stated in the lighting instructions earlier, the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and there are no naked lights nearby.

 To lubricate it, remove the knurled knob which is retained by a M3 socket grub screw (M 1.5 AF Allen key required) in the side.
+This grub screw is accessed by first removing the brass lever which is screwed into the same hole.

-Beneath the knob is a back-lash spring and white PTFE washer which will slide off the spindle.
+Beneath the knob is a back-lash spring which will slide off the spindle.
 Unscrew the hexagon retaining nut then screw the spindle out of the body.

 The 'O' ring can now be lubricated.

 Replace the spindle followed by the retaining nut.
-Slide the white PTFE washer and backlash spring over the spindle and replace the knob.
+Slide the backlash spring over the spindle and replace the knob.
 Note that the grub screw that holds the knob in place tightens into a groove near the end of the spindle.